 Most single-word abbreviations are followed by a full stop (e.g. ‘vol.’), though there are exceptions (e.g. weights and measures).
 Contractions (where the final letter of the abbreviation is the same as the final letter of the word) do not need a full stop (e.g. ‘Mr’).
 Plurals of abbreviations are followed by a full stop (e.g. ‘vols.’).
 Capitalised abbreviations for reference works, countries, and organisations do not need full stops (e.g. ICC, USA, UNESCO).
 A few examples are listed below:

-a.d.
-Anno Domini (or c.e.)
+ad Anno Domini (or ce)

-b.c.
-Before Christ (or b.c.e.)
+bc Before Christ (or bce)

 c. circa